M-o-a-T/moat/README.md

 * scale\_reg

-  Dynamic scaling (i.e. the scale is configured / auto-adjusted, available in a different register).
+  TODO: Dynamic scaling (i.e. the scale is configured / auto-adjusted, available in a different register).
 Read this register and add it to "scale".

   The default is fixed scaling, designated by `-1`.